TahimBhuiya/Dijkstras-Algorithm-CPP/README.md

 2. Uses a **priority queue** to select the closest unvisited node.
 3. Updates distances to all neighbors if a shorter path is found.
 4. Repeats until all nodes are visited.

+It prints the shortest distances from the source node to every other node in the graph.

+---